grafeas/kritis/docs/signer.md

           -note_name=$NOTE_NAME
         ```

-        The signer should print out that the image "passes VulnzSigningPolicy my-vsp" and that an attestation is created and uploaded.
+        The signer should output that the image "passes VulnzSigningPolicy my-vsp" and that an attestation is created and uploaded.

     4. (optional) Run the tool in other modes.